damienjburks/simple-todo-checker/README.md

 No TODOs found!
 ```

-## Usage
+## Contributing

-### Error Handling

-If a file cannot be read due to encoding, Simple TODO Checker will attempt to open it in `ISO-8859-1`.
-If further issues arise, ensure the files are compatible with the specified encodings.
+If you encounter any issues, please feel free to raise an issue or submit a PR.
+Anyone who wishes to contribute is encouraged to do so.
+If interested, please review the [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## License